-5. Move the MFP to the edge of the table.
+- 5. Move the MFP to the edge of the table. - 6.
+Open the front cover slightly.

-6. Depress the two tabs (C) on the underside of the MFP.
+7. Depress the two tabs (C) on the underside of the MFP.

-7. Lift the left cover up and pull the bottom of the cover away from the MFP.
+Lift the left cover up and pull the bottom of the cover away from the MFP.
+Note: You will need to pry the MPF cover door forward slightly to provide clearance to the left cover when you pull the cover away from the machine.